dorukgunes/github-auto-assigner/README.md

 After you develop you changes make sure to follow these actions
 - Make sure run `npm run build`
 - Commit your changes
-- To release, make you sure to create a tag `git tag -a -m "Include pr branch name for include and exlude keywords" v0.2 `
+- To release, make you sure to create a tag
-- Push the tags as well `git push --follow-tags`

 ## Licence
 MIT